 Reflection Quality might just be the most taxing graphics setting in Rainbow Six Extraction.
 There are a lot of shiny surfaces in the levels and FPS takes a hit on high or Ultra.
 Set the Reflection Quality to Medium or Low if you want to favor performance.

 Level of Detail Quality: Medium

 The level of Detail setting decides how far away objects render.
-The higher LOD, the farther objects render and more load falls on your GPU.
-Keep Level of Detail Quality to medium for the best mix between performance and spotting enemies clearly from distance.
+The higher LOD, the farther objects render and the more load falls on your GPU.
+Keep the Level of Detail Quality to medium for the best mix between performance and spotting enemies clearly from a distance.

 Effects Quality: Medium

 If Effects like blasts and wall breaking will reduce on lower than medium settings.
 So, set Effects to medium to enjoy decent effects quality without sacrificing performance too much.

 T-AA is my personal Go To Anti-Aliasing technology from Rainbow Six Seige and it’s the same in Extraction too.
 It’s super light on your hardware and helps smoothen out textures better than more expensive AA options.
 You can add T-AA sharpness to 50% or more to sharpen textures to even things out.